ProPane865/CryptAnalyst/README.md

 # CryptAnalyst
 A simple cryptography analysis software.

-# Planned for 0.1.2
-- [x] Add word count and word length in word pattern analysis

 # Planned for a later update
 - [ ] Add decryption tools
 - [ ] Create a help screen